boorad/mapr_cookbooks/ec2-scripts/README.txt

 			done to ensure, for example, that there is a CLDB node and an odd number of zookeepers).
-		- Run the launch-*-cluster.sh script with the proper arguments The script performs the following operations
+		- Run the launch-*-cluster.sh script with the proper arguments The script performs the following operations for clusters where every node has a public IP (the default)
 				1. Create <n> EC2 instances, based on the number of entries in the roles file
 				2. Pass the launch-mapr-instance.sh script into each